sjarmak/code-intelligence-digest/README.md

 ### Local PostgreSQL Setup

-For local development, we recommend using PostgreSQL to match production:
+For batch enrichment and backfilling work, we use a local PostgreSQL instance:

 1. **Start local PostgreSQL with Docker:**
    ```bash